 - The proportions for the wrapper are VERY important!
 Do not try to convert to cups and tablespoons - I tried and they failed miserably.
 The only way I was able to get a reliable dough was to use weighing, which I had been thus far able to avoid even for cake recipes.
 The resultant ball of dough should be slightly oily, pliable, and a consistent amber throughout, with no hints of dry flour at all.
 Too much flour, and the dough became too dry and would break up when handled.
 Too much oil, and the dough wouldn't stretch - pressing and kneading for mooncake wrappers would result in the dough starting to separate.

 Also be aware that you may be leaving behind as much as a teaspoon of oil or honey behind if you are using another bowl for measuring and then pouring into the mixing bowl.
-To make it easy on myself, I've simply poured them directly into the mixing bowl, zeroing out the value in between each ingredient, or if using multiple bowls, make sure to use a spatula to scrape down the bowl.
+To make it easy on myself, I've simply poured them directly into the mixing bowl, zeroing out the value in between each ingredient, though be careful, if you overpour, you'll have a tough time walking back the extra portion!
+If using multiple bowls, make sure to use a spatula to scrape down the bowl.

 - For small mooncakes: 22g filling, 32g dough

-For large mooncakes with a mochi center: 20g mochi, 40g filling, 65g dough (you will want a thicker wrapping for the large cake to help it keep its shape)
+For large mooncakes: 60g filling, 65g dough.
+If using a mochi center, divide the filling into 20g mochi, 40g filling (you will want a thicker wrapping for the large cake to help it keep its shape)

 - The goal is to "roll" the dough up and around the ball of filling, and this step is why it's important to have a filling that is dry enough to have some "resistance" - otherwise, pressing will simply squeeze the filling out too.
 The trick is to press the center of the dough disc into the approximate thickness you want, leaving the thicker dough around the outer rim, then once the filling is in place, using your thumbs to continue "pressing" the thicker dough so that the excess is squeezed up, NOT pushed up - pushing the dough upwards may create tears in the wrapper.
 If your filling is too soft to push against, you can pinch the dough edges to the desired thickness while continuing to mold it around the filling, or you can roll the filling into balls on a baking sheet and put it in the freezer for 10 minutes or so.